BHSPitMonkey/news2reader/README.md

 downloading e-books from sources called OPDS Catalogs.
 (Wikipedia)

-**news2reader** acts as an OPDS Catalog, but instead of listing books it lists current articles from sources like Hacker News and Pocket.
+**news2reader** acts as an OPDS Catalog, but instead of listing books it lists current articles from sources like Hacker News, Tildes.net, and Pocket.
 When you select an article for download, the article is automatically converted into a readable EPUB file and downloaded to your device.